-This year’s Primetime Emmy Awards will be unlike any other.
-While Jimmy Kimmel, who last hosted back in 2016, will be a familiar face, the setting will not be.
-For the first time, the show will take place virtually due to the coronavirus pandemic.
-It will air on ABC at 5 p.m.
-PT on Sunday, September 20.
+This year’s Primetime Emmy Awards have officially ended, and they were like no other.
+While Jimmy Kimmel, who last hosted back in 2016, was a familiar face, the setting was not.
+For the first time, the show took place virtually, due to the coronavirus pandemic.

-Despite everyone participating from different locations, the 72nd annual ceremonies will, as always, celebrate the best in television and recognize actors and the people behind series for their impressive work.
+Despite everyone participating from different locations, the 72nd annual ceremonies was still focused on celebrating the best in television and recognizing actors and the people behind series for their impressive work.

 Outstanding Lead Actress in a Drama Series

 Olivia Colman (The Crown)

 Winner: This American teen drama, which is loosely based on an Israeli miniseries of the same name, earned Zendaya the statue for her emotional leading role as Rue Bennett, a recovering teenage drug addict.
 The series itself has been widely praised for not only its acting and story, but also the way it approaches mature subject matter with brutal honesty.
 At just 24 years old, this marks Zendaya’s first Emmy Award.
 She got her start on Disney Channel sitcom Shake It Up.